 This can help reduce energy costs, as uneven airflow can cause your HVAC system to work harder than it needs to.
 So if you’re looking for ways to improve the efficiency of your HVAC system and improve indoor air quality, consider using a plenum.

-2. Improved air quality
+2. Improved indoor air quality

 By evenly distributing airflow, the plenum helps prevent hot and cold spots where mold and mildew can grow.
 This can help to reduce hot spots and cold spots, and it can also help to reduce dust and other airborne particles, which can lead to stagnant air and poor circulation.